4 Herbs that Soothe Teething Symptoms

 No parent wants to see their child uncomfortable, and when a baby is too young to tell you exactly what’s wrong, it’s heartbreaking.
 Fussy, frustrated, chewing and slobbering.
 It’s just the start of teething symptoms that can change a little one’s routine and happy disposition.
 The tender gums often give way to a runny nose and low grade fever, too, making the process even harder for baby and mama alike.

 The first teeth are especially difficult, disrupting months of establishing a rhythm between you and your little one.
-The teething process can start around six months old – just as you are nursing successfully, out of the postpartum fog, and enjoying baby learning to enjoy the world around him.
+The teething process can start around six months old – just as you are nursing successfully, out of the postpartum fog, and enjoying your baby who is learning to enjoy the world around him.
 Or it may be later, when baby is scooting around and now can’t decide whether she wants to play independently or be held and comforted ‘round the clock.

 Herbal Teething Remedies